List of X-Men film series characters: Cassandra Nova

-Cassandra Nova (played by Emma Corrin) was the sociopathic, British twin sister of Charles Xavier, who is pruned by the TVA and subsequently rules the Void with her gang of supervillain minions.
-She was an Omega-level mutant, with abilities of tactile-telepathy, telekinesis, phasing, and teleportation.
+Cassandra Nova (portrayed by Emma Corrin) is the sociopathic, British twin sister of Charles Xavier, who is pruned by the TVA and subsequently rules the Void with her gang of supervillain minions.
+She is an Omega-level mutant, with abilities including tactile-telepathy, telekinesis, phasing, and teleportation.

 Nova is first seen when her gang brings her the captured Deadpool, Wolverine, and Human Torch (Chris Evans).
 She kills the latter, and the other two escape.
 They lead the remaining Resistance to her base, and subdue Nova with Juggernaut's helmet.
 She is shot by Pyro, causing Wolverine to take off the helmet to allow her to heal, as he thought Xavier would've wanted that.
 Nova allows the two to exit the Void to Deadpool's reality with a Sling ring.
 Nova follows them due to learning of Paradox's betrayal from Pyro.
-She kills Pyro, and reads Paradox's mind, learning of the Time Ripper.
-She attempts to use the device to destroy all of reality, but the device is overloaded by Deadpool and Wolverine, atomizing Nova.
+She kills Pyro and reads Paradox's mind, learning of the Time Ripper.
+She attempts to use the device to destroy all of reality, but Deadpool and Wolverine overload the device, atomizing Nova.